digipres/workbench/src/dataflows/bfi-na.md

 """The BFI also works with external partners to add born-digital productions to the national collections."""

 derive item@depositors bd-data@depositors "Internet\nTransfer"@N
-"""This"""
+"""Born digital content may be delivered over the internet, where the external partner initiates the upload of a collection item."""

 move bd-data@depositors bd-data@internet "Upload\nSent"
+"""The upload happens over a dedicated physical connection."""

 merge bd-data@internet bd-data@nas "Upload\nReceived"@W@0.82
-"""Born digital content may be delivered over the internet, via a dedicated physical connection.""" space
+"""The upload lands in the PB-scale Network-Attached Storage (NAS) on the archive network."""

+space

 derive item@depositors carrier@depositors "Copy To\nTransfer\nMedia"@N [0,1]
-move carrier@depositors carrier@ts "Post/Courier\nTransfer Media"@E@0.4
-"""Or data maybe submitted on portable carriers (HDD/SSD/data tape).
-For example, some submissions can be as large as 10TB in size, making internet transfer impractical."""
+"""Born digital content can also be submitted on portable carriers (HDD/SSD/data tape).
+For example, some submissions can be as large as 10TB in size, making internet transfer impractical.""" move carrier@depositors carrier@ts "Post/Courier\nTransfer Media"@E@0.4
+"""The portable carrier is send to the BFI National Archive."""

 derive carrier@ts carrier-data@ts "Extract\nDigital Media" [0,0]
 """The files held on the physical carrier are extracted on a network-isolated Transfer Station."""